gr3p1p3/transparent-proxy/README.md

 #### Session-Instance

-The Session-Instance is a Object containing info/data about Tunnel.
+The Session-Instance is an Object containing info/data about Tunnel.
 It has following useful attributes/methods:

 - isHttps - Is session encrypted.